Aidar5/nattoeng/docs/source/exercises/19_exercises.rst

     commands = commands_with_errors + correct_commands

-Task 19.2c
+Task 18.2c
 ~~~~~~~~~~~~~

-Copy send_config_commands() function from 19.2b task and redo it in the following way: If you have an error when executing a command, ask user if you need to execute other commands.
+Copy send_config_commands() function from 18.2b task and redo it in the following way: If you have error when executing a command, ask user if you need to execute other commands.

 Response options [y]/n:

 * y - to execute other commands.
-This is the default, so pressing any combination is perceived as 'y'
+This is the default, so pressing any combination is perceived as "y"
 * n or no - do not execute other commands

 Function send_config_commands() should still return a tuple with two dictionaries: